A national team.

 + Expand Bio

-Dr. Sandy Davidge is a professor in the departments of Obstetrics & Gynecology and Physiology at the University of Alberta.
-In 2012, Dr. Davidge was appointed Executive Director of the Women and Children’s Health Research Institute (WCHRI).
+Dr. Sandra Davidge is a Distinguished University Professor at the University of Alberta and the Executive Director of the Women and Children’s Health Research Institute (WCHRI).
 WCHRI was founded in 2006 as a partnership with the University of Alberta, Alberta Health Services, the Stollery Children’s Hospital Foundation and the Royal Alexandra Hospital Foundation with a shared vision “To harness the power of research innovation for a healthy future for children and women”.
 WCHRI’s membership is made up of over 400 leading researchers, clinician-scientists, academics, health-care professionals and service providers from academic and community settings who are focused on improving health outcomes from women and children.

 + Expand Bio